ohler55/oj/pages/Parser.md

 For Hash the story is a little different.
 The bulk insert for Hash alternates keys and values but there is a wrinkle to consider.
-Since Ruby Object creation is triggered by the occurance of an element that matches a creation identifier the creation of a collection is not just for Array and Hash but also Object.
+Since Ruby Object creation is triggered by the occurrence of an element that matches a creation identifier the creation of a collection is not just for Array and Hash but also Object.
 Setting Object attributes uses an ID and not a VALUE.
 For that reason the keys should not be created as